v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 ---

-## Future Updates & Roadmap
+## Future Plan & Roadmap
-* **Alternative character archetypes and workflows updated weekly.**<br>
+The core workflow is fully completed and optimized.
+The 3-video gallery is updated weekly, fully synced with our latest YouTube uploads.
+For the full collection of videos, please check our YouTube channel.
-  👉 New thematic character roles and optimized generation pipelines are planning to be released every week.
-Stay tuned!
+* [ ] Update the 3-video gallery with new character archetypes (Stationmaster, Railway Worker, etc.) every week.

 ---